Produce

 Nutritional Info: Apricots are good source of Dietary Fiber and Potassium, and a great source of Vitamin A and Vitamin C.

-Storage: Eat your ripe apricots as soon as possible!
+Storage: Eat your ripe apricots as soon as possible.
 They last up to two days in the fridge.

-Tips: To peel apricots quickly, cut an X in the end of the fruit, toss in a pot of boiling water for 30 seconds, then plunge in ice water—the skin should peel right off.
+Tips: To peel apricots quickly, cut an X at the end of the fruit, toss in a pot of boiling water for 30 seconds, then plunge in ice water—the skin should peel right off.

 Recipes: Apricot Tart, Grilled Honey Apricots, Apricot Chicken